William White (bishop of Pennsylvania): Bishop White House

 His home at 309 Walnut Street in Philadelphia is today part of Independence National Historical Park.
 It is notable, in part, as one of the first houses to have an indoor "necessary," at a time when most privies were built outside of houses.
 The prominent physician Benjamin Rush lived next door.

 A second Bishop White House is located on Old Mill Lane, in the Historic District in Rose Valley, Pennsylvania.
 White sent his family to this house in 1793, during the Philadelphia yellow fever epidemic.
 Though his family lived there and he visited the house, White generally remained in Philadelphia.

 Veneration

 White is honored with a feast day on the liturgical calendar of the Episcopal Church (USA) and the Anglican Church in North American on July 17.

+The Bishop White Prayer Book Society was named for White in 1834.
+The Bishop White Parish Library Association was named for White in 1865.

 Quotes

 In White's response of August 15, 1835 to Colonel Mercer of Fredericksburg, Virginia, he writes:

 In regard to the subject of your inquiry, truth requires me to say that General Washington never received the communion in the churches of which I am the parochial minister.
 Mrs. Washington was an habitual communicant ...
 I have been written to by many on that point, and have been obliged to answer them as I now do you.

 This letter is one piece of evidence among many which are frequently cited in support of Washington's deist or even atheist beliefs.
 Although Washington never received communion there, he attended services at Christ Church regularly for about 25 years.